Current and recent UK-based projects include the following:

 Activity Plan Consultancy: St Mary’s Church, Beverley

-I am working currently as the Heritage Consultant for St Mary’s – a gem of a church dating from 1120, with 625 Medieval bosses in its ceiling.
-I am helping the church with its Round 2 application to the HLF by formulating an Activity Plan which places these bosses at the heart of a public engagement programme, and which, through interpretation, ensures that they can be fully enjoyed and appreciated by a wide range of audiences.
+I worked as the Heritage Consultant for St Mary’s – a gem of a church dating from 1120, with 625 Medieval bosses in its ceiling.
+I helped the church with its Round 2 application to the HLF by formulating an Activity Plan which places these bosses at the heart of a public engagement programme, and which, through interpretation, ensures that they can be fully enjoyed and appreciated by a wide range of audiences.

 Fundraising Consultant, Eureka!
 The National Children’s Museum